Tigrou59/Python-Docker/README.md

 **Make a quickly Python's environment with Docker for Developping and Testing under Linux**

+**Advantage :**

-*A lot of images and versions for Python are available :*
+> You don't need to use binaries for install your new virtual environment Python, any images and versions for Python are available under GitHub.

+> Create or delete a new virtual envirnment with Docker is really very quickly to do...

 https://hub.docker.com/_/python/